stillonearth/2022-robotics-sim-state/WRITEUP.md

 Class of May 2019

 ## Project Description
-This project is about applying policy optimization algorithms to continous control tasks in Unity ML agent simulator.
-First task is called Reacher simulates two-joint robotic arm in reaching objective and second is Crawler which simulates four-legged two-join robot that has to learn locomotion.
+This project is about applying policy optimization algorithms to continuous control tasks in Unity ML agent simulator.

+* **Reacher** simulates two-joint robotic arm that has to learn to reach an object
+* **Crawler** simulates four-legged two-join robot that has to learn locomotion

 ### Reacher